 Fast forwarding 65 years to the summer of 2014, The 1920 Philadelphia Folk MONOPOLY Game resurfaced in an unrelated Philadelphia family estate sale.
 Based upon information provided at the time, the game was acquired by the estate heir's grandfather.
 As a result, The 1920 Philadelphia Folk MONOPOLY Game is no longer lost and hidden away.

 As a 97 year old MONOPOLY game, it is set to become an antique MONOPOLY game in 3 years when it turns 100 years old in 2020.

 The 1920 Philadelphia Folk MONOPOLY Game is the oldest known formal MONOPOLY game as evidenced by its age and the word MONOPOLY prominently displayed in the center of the game board.

 The 1920 Philadelphia Folk MONOPOLY Game board of this 97 year old MONOPOLY game provides a tour of Philadelphia locales, especially around Haverford College, during a time when playing a folk monopoly game was a popular pastime at north eastern, eastern and south eastern seaboard colleges, including Wharton, Haverford & Swarthmore.
 By this time, folk monopoly game play also extended into the mid west to Michigan and Indiana.
 The 1920 Philadelphia Folk MONOPOLY Game board is a well engineered, hand-crafted, and finely finished wood game board that is part of a 97 year old monopoly game set.

-The Philadelphia Folk MONOPOLY Game utensils box exhibits:
+The 1920 Philadelphia Folk MONOPOLY Game utensils box contains: